rakhimov/scram/README.rst

 Currently the easiest option is to use a virtual machine (`VirtualBox <https://www.virtualbox.org/>`_) with `Ubuntu 14.04`_.
-Follow the Quick Installation guide for this option.
+Follow the `Quick Installation`_ guide for this option or building and installation instructions for `Linux Systems`_.

 Another option is to use MSYS2_ with Mingw-w64_ or Cygwin_ to build and install SCRAM on Windows.